Testing Continuous Spontaneous Localization model with charged macro-molecules: Experimental setup

-\textit{Experimental setup. --} For the experimental realisation, a linear radio frequency (RF) trap \cite{drewsen2000harmonic} of rather large dimensions (distance between electrodes $\sim 5$\, mm, like that in Ref.~\cite{poulsen2012efficient}) will be applied.
-The trap will operated at cryogenic temperatures ($T\sim 4$\,K) to avoid strong influence of limiting heating mechanisms such as background gas collisions, thermally induced fluctuating electrical patch potentials on the electrodes, and scattering of blackbody radiation photons \cite{hansen2014efficient}.
-In order to achieve highly stable trapping of both ion species in the RF trap (as well as have non-negligible cooling rates of at least one of the normal modes), we consider systems consisting of ions with similar mass-to-charge ratios.
-Consequently, we need a heavy atomic ion for ground state sideband laser cooling, and a massive potentially multiply charged macro-molecule.
-Heavy atomic ion species such as Yb$^+$ or Hg$^+$ seem best suited based on their high masses, but the UV light needed for the laser cooling process of these ions may potentially be absorbed by the molecular ion and lead to unwanted internal heating or even fragmentation.
+A linear radio frequency (RF) trap \cite{drewsen2000harmonic} of rather large dimensions (distance between electrodes $\sim 5$\, mm, like that in Ref.~\cite{poulsen2012efficient}) will be applied.
+The trap will operate at cryogenic temperatures ($T\sim 4$\,K) to avoid strong influence of heating mechanisms such as background gas collisions, thermally induced fluctuating electrical patch potentials on the electrodes, and scattering of blackbody radiation photons \cite{hansen2014efficient}.
+To achieve highly stable ions' trapping in the RF trap (and have non-negligible cooling rates of at least one of the normal modes), we consider systems consisting of ions with similar mass-to-charge ratios.
+Consequently, we need a heavy atomic ion for ground state sideband laser cooling, and a massive potentially multiply charged macromolecule.
+Species such as Yb$^+$ or Hg$^+$ seem best suited based on their high masses, but the UV light needed for the laser cooling process of these ions may potentially be absorbed by the molecular ion and lead to unwanted internal heating or even fragmentation.
 With that in mind, the Ba$^+$ ion seems a more favorable choice.
-Any massive complex molecular ion which can be multiply charged and brought into the ion trap could work.
-Here, we consider oligomers of porphyrin rings with each having two elementary charges, since a variety of such oligomers have been synthesized \cite{PorypherinSynthesis} and brought to the considered charge state using an electrospray ion source \cite{Fenn} suitable for bringing such molecular ions into an ion trap.
+Any massive complex molecular ion which can be multiply charged and trapped could work.
+Here, we consider oligomers of porphyrin rings with each having two elementary charges, a variety of such oligomers have been synthesized \cite{PorypherinSynthesis} and charged via {electrospray ion source \cite{Fenn,ProteinsESI,SuperChargerESI,ESIWilliams}}.